 Brushing and flossing are vital for oral health.
 But did you know there’s more to brushing and flossing than just “twice a day for two minutes”?

 At Freeman Orthodontics in San Jose, we can tell you that there is more to brushing and flossing than, well, brushing and flossing.
-How you brush and floss are as essential to oral hygiene as the frequency.
+How you brush and floss is as essential to oral hygiene as the frequency.

 Most people think they know all there is to know about brushing and flossing.
 Are you one of them?
 Let’s find out how much you do know with a quick fact-or-fiction quiz.